puppetlabs/kreamlet/README.md

 ### Install dependencies
 ```
+Linux:
 docker-ce
-Golang 1.9.4
+golang 1.10.2

+MacOS:
+vagrant
+golang 1.10.2

 ```

 ## Getting it up and running

-Firstly you need to get the code with `go get -u github.com/puppetlabs/kreamlet`
+Firstly you need to get the code with `go get github.com/puppetlabs/kreamlet`

 Then just run `./setup.sh`